chrisj42/CharacterReplacer/README.md

 Then, open blender, and install the `io_scene_psk_psa` plugin.
 If it doesn't install correctly, use a legacy steam branch or other means to get specifically blender 4.0, which should work.
 Then you can just import each psk *(I recommend doing so in separate blend files)*, and you should have the rigs available for your use.

 > [!WARNING]
 > The PSKs will likely import at 100x scale.
 It's an artifact of unreal units being different.
-Select all (the mesh and the armature) and **S**cale down to 0.01, then you should be good to go. **[If you leave the models at 100x scale, you will run into strange interaction bugs during testing.](#)**
+Select all (the mesh and the armature) and **S**cale down to 0.01, then you should be good to go. **<ins>If you leave the models at 100x scale, you will run into strange interaction bugs during testing.</ins>**

 ---